American naval ballistic systems: Development of Polaris missiles

 The installation of new, larger missiles aboard Polaris submarines required appropriate modifications to these vessels; however, the scope of these changes turned out to be relatively minor, and all 31 Lafayette-class submarines were adapted to carry the missiles.
 The final version of the Polaris/Poseidon system was called EXPO (Extended-range Poseidon), and it entered an advanced stage of development in the early 1970s.
 The foundation of this process soon became the UGM-93A Trident I C-4 missiles, carried by 12 Lafayette-class submarines modified to accommodate them.
 The C-4 missiles, with a diameter of 1.88 meters, had a theoretical range of 4,000 nautical miles (7,400 km) and carried six MIRV W76 warheads, each with a yield of 100 kilotons.

 The last Polaris submarine patrol ended in 1994, marking the end of an important era in the history of ballistic missile submarines.
 As these submarines were retired, efforts were made to adapt them for other tasks – particularly as attack submarines (SSN) – but these attempts failed due to weak armament, limited sonar capabilities, low speed, and high noise levels.
 Ultimately, the last submarine of the 41 for Freedom program – USS Kamehameha – was fully retired in 2002, having completed its service as a transport vessel.

 Second-generation systems

-The Polaris SSBNs constituted an almost completely invulnerable and unthreatened part of the American nuclear triad.
-When the last Polaris submarine was completed in 1967, 41 American SSBNs carried 656 ballistic missiles.
 All American submarines used nuclear propulsion; American Polaris missiles had greater range, were more accurate, and were adapted for underwater launch.
 Introduced in 1971, the Poseidon was the world's first missile deployed with independently targetable MIRV warheads.